 |Capability 3:||Solution Seeking|

-- Describe the execution of basic instructions at the instruction set architecture level (Capability 1, 2 and 3)
+- Understand and describe the execution of basic instructions at the instruction set architecture level (Capability 1 and 2)

-- Write simple assembly language programs and simple programs in C (Capability 1, 2 and 3)
+- Design and write simple assembly programs (Capability 1, 2 and 3)

 - Explain the concept of a pointer and distinguish between the value of a pointer and the entity pointed to (Capability 1, 2 and 3)